MicrosoftDocs/cpp-docs/docs/sanitizers/examples-invalid-aligned-alloc-alignment.md

 # Invalid aligned_malloc()

 The [_aligned_malloc()](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/aligned-malloc?view=msvc-160) function requires a power of 2 for expressing the alignment.
 We simulate the "external" calculation of some alignment factor using an unoptimized global variable.
+Sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).

 ## Example